 In the second module, Joanna Kidney‘s work encouraged the students to create a connection with their environment, found or even mundane objects and each other.
 Joanna created a studio visit video to show students where she worked and describe the process of creating a work.
 Joanna’s work takes often ordinary objects and turns them into extraordinary artworks and this aspect sparked conversation around the meaning of things.
 Students developed empathy by creating works that included objects that were precious to someone they knew (e.g. a parent, sibling or friend) and talked about respecting things that may not appear to hold value, but are intrinsically valuable to someone else.

 In the final module students looked at the work of Irish artist and prop designer, Ebun Oladeru, whose brilliant spoken word poem More Blacks, More Dogs, More Irish talks about black Irish history, racism and the prejudice Ebun faced growing up in inner-city Dublin.
 Ebun created a video for students introducing them to the idea of “Artivism” (using art as a form of activism) and set them the task of creating a work that expresses something big about a cause or issue they feel passionate about.

 The programme is grounded in Visual Thinking Strategies (VTS), a model for talking about art developed by Abigail Houson and Philip Yenawine.
 This well-established model enabled open and organic dialogue and helped to establish a safe space for conversations that might otherwise be difficult or intimidating.

 Gen V in 2022: Focus on Climate Change

-Thanks to Dee Mulrooney and Wangari Maathai International School, we have received further funding to work with them to develop an extension of Generation Visual with a focus on climate change action.
+Thanks to Dee Mulrooney and Wangari Maathai International School, we have received further funding to develop an extension of Generation Visual for the school, with a focus on climate change action.
 Stay tuned for more as we develop Gen V 2.0.